Jane Street, Penrith – from Union Road to Museum Drive including Railway Bridge upgrade

-Additionally, as part of the NSW Government’s Plan for Growing Sydney, Penrith will continue to grow as a regional city centre and accommodate future residential and employment growth.
-Without any improvement to cater for this growth, future traffic congestion at these intersections will worsen, resulting in further delays for road users.
+As part of the NSW Government Plan for Growing Sydney, Penrith will continue to develop as a regional city centre and accommodate future residential and employment growth.
+Without improvement to cater for this growth, future traffic congestion at these intersections will worsen, resulting in further delays for road users.

-The Jane Street and Mulgoa Road Infrastructure Upgrade would ease this congestion and provide increased capacity to cater for future transport growth.
+The Jane Street, Penrith - from Union Road to Museum Drive including Railway Bridge upgrade would ease this congestion and provide increased capacity to cater for future transport growth.

-The key features of the Jane Street and Mulgoa Road Infrastructure Project include:
+The key features of the Jane Street and Mulgoa Road infrastructure upgrade include:

-- A longer left turn lane along Mulgoa Road for vehicles turning westbound onto the Great Western Highway
+- a longer left turn lane along Mulgoa Road for vehicles turning westbound onto High Street

-- An upgrade of the T-intersection of Jane Street with Castlereagh Road/Mulgoa Road to provide increased capacity
+- an upgrade of the T-intersection of Jane Street with Castlereagh Road to provide increased capacity

-- Bus priority at the Jane Street and High Street intersections
+- bus priority at the High Street intersection.

 What happens next?

 The design contract was awarded to SMEC.
 The successful tenderer will be announced in late 2018 with work expected to start in early 2019 and the upgrade open to traffic in late-2020, weather permitting.